J3rry320/Vocalize.ts/README.md

   - `recognitionOptions` (optional): Options for the SpeechRecognition API (see [SpeechRecognition API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition)).
   - `ttsOptions` (optional): Default options for text-to-speech (see [SpeechSynthesis API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis)).
   - `onCommandRecognized` (optional): Callback function that is called when a command is recognized.
+  - `onCommandUnRecognized` (optional): Callback function that is called when a command is not recognized.
   - `onError` (optional): Callback function that is called when an error occurs during speech recognition.
   - `presetMood` (optional): This option allows you to configure the text-to-speech (TTS) settings based on predefined mood settings.
 Look below to find the default settings